-Begnell Field provides a wide range of land uses, which support various sporting, recreational and community and environmental uses.
-The land is categorised as Sportsground, General Community Use, Natural Area (Bushland) and Park.
+Airey Park provides a wide range of land uses, which accommodate sporting, recreational and community facilities.

-Part of the land on which Begnell Field is built is categorised as a Sportsground.
-This includes the sportsfield which is used for a wide range of formal and informal recreation and sporting purposes and is supported by lighting, sports participant seating, general park seating, pathways and carparking.
+The land on which Alan Davison Oval is built is categorised as a Sportsground.
+The Oval is used for a wide range of formal and informal recreation and sporting purposes.